 Programme, which started in 2012, has been continuously developing.
-Programme is delivered only in Georgian language by 8 academic staff, 5 of them are professors, 1 - associated professor and 2 - invited specialist.
+Programme is delivered only in Georgian language by 9 academic staff, 6 of them are professors, 2 - associated professor and 1 - invited specialist.
 Number of contact hours are increased and all study courses has the same proportion (2 theoretical + 1 practical hours = 30 + 15 teaching hours).
 Procedure for the evaluation of a student's achievements and procedure for drafting and defending the Master's thesis was changed with the new inner regulation, also criteria of evaluation in the syllabus of Master's thesis was inculcated.
 Curriculum map was added to the Programme with the purpose of aligning the learning outcomes of the primary specialty courses with the learning outcomes of the Programme, which clearly demonstrates the relevance of the learning outcomes of each academic course with the Programme learning outcomes described by the general and field competencies.
 The learning outcomes evaluation plan was added to the academic program, which enables to measure the program learning outcomes achieved by the student by means of a specific academic course.

-Programme is oriented to the 2nd educational cycle of studies, where preparation of lawyers is focused on obtaining the set of a deep theoretical and practical knowledge, professional skills and competences in the specific field of criminal law at national level.
+Programme is oriented to the 2nd educational cycle of studies, where preparation of lawyers is focused on obtaining the set of a deep theoretical and practical knowledge, professional skills and competences in the specific field of private law at national level.
 The graduates are expected to become professionally qualified specialists being able to adapt the acquired systemic practical knowledge and professional skills into the changing legal environment of the national labour market.
 Thus, the Expert Team see the shortcomings that Programme is totally oriented on a national, not on an international approach.
 This was clearly seen from the initial SER analysis and during the Expert Team meetings with the members of Self-Evaluation Team, Head of the Programme, academic staff and students.
 Lack of international component in the Programme could be eliminated through tuning - up objectives and learning outcomes in the Programme and, accordingly, in the each course curriculum.

 During the site-visit, students and alumni stated their overall satisfaction, some of them very enthusiastically on how the programme filled their expectations.
 Main reason for students who choose this program is opportunity after graduation BA studies in Law to continue their studies without interruption at the same University, the practical component of studies, very professional teaching staff, for some - interesting lecturers were main drivers for the choice.
-Expectations were high and if we do not count some of the feedback that students have, most likely they got them fulfilled.